Create a Java service in Zerops

 envSecrets:

-S3_ACCESS_KEY_ID: "P8cX1vVVb"
+S3_ACCESS_KEY_ID: 'P8cX1vVVb'

-S3_ACCESS_SECRET: "ogFthuiLYki8XoL73opSCQ"
+S3_ACCESS_SECRET: 'ogFthuiLYki8XoL73opSCQ'

 The yaml file describes the list of one or more services that you want to add to your existing project.
 In the example above, one Java service version 1 with default auto scaling configuration will be added to your project.
-Hostname of the new service will be set to app.
-Following secret env variables will be configured:
+Hostname of the new service will be set to app

-The content of the services: section of import.yml is identical to the project description file.
-The import.yml never contains the project: section because the project already exists.
+is identical to the project description file.
+The import.yml

-When you have your import.yml ready, use the zcli project service-import command to add one or more services to your existing Zerops project.
+command to add one or more services to your existing Zerops project.

-zCLI commands are interactive, when you press enter after zcli project service-import importYamlPath, you will be given a list of your projects to choose from.
+zCLI commands are interactive, when you press enter after zcli project service-import importYamlPath

 Maximum size of the import.yml file is 100 kB.